-Our training is designed to provide you with the skills needed to work in the environment sector, as identified by the Natural Environment Research Council.
+Our training is designed to provide you with the skills needed to work in the environment sector, as identified by employer surveys run by the Natural Environment Research Council.

 Examples of our students using these skills and successfully moving onto careers in the environment sector: